gromnitsky/minirake/README.md

 mruby repo contains an ultra lightweight version of Rake, called minirake.
-Unfortunately it has a couple of bugs + depends on full version of Ruby with stdlib.
+Unfortunately it has a couple of bugs + depends on full version of Ruby w/ stdlib.

 I thought that it'll be nice to have rake that doesn't require any Rubies installed.
-With mruby it's possible to produce standalone executables (albeit somewhat tricky).
+W/ mruby it's possible to produce standalone executables (albeit somewhat tricky).

 Original Rake has grown fat over the years & it's a quite big program